Emilio Carranza: New York

-Flying on to New York, he was escorted by an air squadron from Bolling Field.
+Flying to New York, he was escorted by an air squadron from Bolling Field.
 Carranza landed at Roosevelt Field on Long Island.
-A crowd of people, 200 soldiers and 12 motorcycle policemen were on hand to greet him; as well as a military band.
+A crowd of people, 200 soldiers, 12 motorcycle policemen, and a military band were on hand to greet him.
 He was honored in New York City by Secretary of Commerce Herbert Hoover and New York City mayor Jimmy Walker.
-Mayor Jimmy Walker gave him the key to the city.
-Mayor Walker also later invited Carranza to a firemen's ceremony where he requested Carranza do the honor to present medals to the firemen for heroic work.
+Mayor Walker gave him the key to the city.
+Mayor Walker also later invited Carranza to a firemen's ceremony where he requested Carranza do the honor of presenting medals to the firefighters for their heroic work.
 He was honored at a lunch at the Garden City Hotel given by the Nassau County official Reception Committee.
 A luncheon was also held at the Bankers Club for Carranza and 200 guests given by the Mexican Chamber of Commerce.

 He then flew to West Point where he also reviewed the troops, an honor infrequently given to a visiting official with the rank of just Captain.
 When at West Point, he presented a picture of the Mexican Military Academy at Chapultepec.
-Following West Point, he flew to Lowell Massachusetts to dedicate a new field there.
+Following West Point, he flew to Lowell, Massachusetts, to dedicate a new field there.
 He went at the request of Edith Nourse Rogers who was responsible for the lifting of an embargo of aviation products to Mexico.
 He then returned to New York City.

 He was also honored at a reception given by the American Syrian Federation in Brooklyn.
 At the reception, he was given a wrist watch and a scroll offering good wishes.
 He stated at the dinner that Mexican Syrians had contributed a third of the money to pay for the expenses of his flight.
 He was also honored with a luncheon on Governors Island and then that evening was honored at a dance at Hotel McAlpin.
 Those in attendance at the Luncheon were his father Sebastian Carranza, General Pedro Caloca, Robert Lee Bullard, and Hugh A. Drum among others.
-Owing to violent weather, he was urged to remain in New York by Charles Lindbergh and others.
+Due to violent weather, he was urged to remain in New York by Charles Lindbergh and others.